maxmatkovski/NLP/README.md

     df['sentiment'][i] = sentiment_score(df.iloc[i]['Text'])
 ```

 I did this with the for loop above.
 The model ended up taking much longer to run than I expected.
-To iterate over all 100,000 tweets it took a little over four hours to run.
+To iterate over all 100,000 tweets it took a little over **four hours** to run.

 # Results
-After running BERT on all 100,000 tweets, the distribution the model assigned was as follows.
+After running BERT on all 100,000 tweets, the distribution of sentiment classification was as follows.

 ![Image!](Images/final-bar-graph.png)

+As we can see the distribution of sentiment definetly skews towards negative tweets.
+After 1, the most common sentiment was a 5.
+This confirmed my intuition that twitter fosters an environment where extreme opinions are more prevalent, whether they are negative or negative.

+The average tweet sentiment value of all 100,000 tweets was 2.8, meaning that the average tweet on twitter about climate change is slightly more negative than neutral.

+Going forward, I think we can all realize that twitter is a place that fosters extreme opinions, and as with most things in life, the truth lies somewhere in the middle.

 ## Further ideas